 9) Healthy snacks

-Healthy snacks such as nuts, fruit and veggies are a great idea and a perfect alternative for crisps and cookies.
-Click here for more brilliant nutrition tips for children.
+Healthy snacks such as nuts, fruit and oat bars are a perfect alternative to crisps and cookies.

 10) Something to keep them busy